 Coco Peat vs. Coco Coir: Which One Is Right for You?

 If you're looking for a substrate that offers better drainage and aeration, coco coir would be the better choice.
-If you're looking for an environmentally friendly and sustainable substrate, either coco peat or coco coir would be a good choice.
+If you're looking for an environmentally friendly, organic and sustainable substrate, either coco peat or coco coir would be a good choice.